PayPal: The Sell-Off Makes No Sense (NASDAQ:PYPL)

 - PayPal delivered strong Q2 results, beating estimates and achieving its fourth consecutive quarter of customer base growth, addressing a key prior weakness.

-- The Fintech remained free cash flow profitable in Q2, confirmed its FY 2025 free cash flow guidance and raised its EPS outlook.
+- The fintech remained free cash flow profitable in Q2, confirmed its FY 2025 free cash flow guidance, and raised its EPS outlook.

-- Slowing growth in PayPal's branded checkout, driven by tariff uncertainty, have led to an exaggerated 9% drop in the Fintech's share price on Tuesday.
+- Slowing growth in the company's branded checkout, driven by tariff uncertainty, has led to an exaggerated 9% drop in the fintech's share price on Tuesday.

-- PayPal's shares are attractively valued at just 12.7X FY 2026 earnings, making it the most affordable Fintech among rivals.
+- PYPL's shares are attractively valued at just 12.7X FY 2026 earnings, making it the most affordable fintech among rivals.

-- I remain bullish on PayPal due to its solid fundamentals, a raised EPS guidance, and significant revaluation potential, though monitoring customer growth trends remains crucial.
+- I remain bullish on PayPal due to its solid fundamentals, raised EPS guidance, and significant revaluation potential, though monitoring customer growth trends remains crucial.

 Analyst’s Disclosure:I/we have a beneficial long position in the shares of PYPL, SOFI, XYZ either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.